code block of the function that uses the parameters

 return result

-# Function call with positional parameters
+# Calling the function with positional parameters

-sum_result = sum(5, 3)
+result_addition = add(5, 3)

-print(sum_result) # Output: 8
+print(result_addition) # Output: 8

-Parameters with default values
+Parameters with Default Values

 def greet(name="World"):